-It was in 1921, when King Alfonso XIII visited the area to inaugurate the Guadalhorce-Guadalteba reservoirs and walked the path, giving it the name we know now, as the King’s Little Path.
+It was in 1921, when King Alfonso XIII visited the area to inaugurate the Guadalhorce-Guadalteba reservoirs, he walked the path, giving it the name we know now, as the King’s Little Path.

 For several decades, the local population used the path to get to the shops, school and as a shortcut for their daily errands.
 But the passing of the time, the lack of maintenance and weather conditions deteriorated the path, making it impassable and dangerous.

 El Caminito, after a UNESCO World Heritage Site nomination